yashsindhu04/MedicalDiagnosisUsingKnowledge/README.md

 1. Ensure you have the required libraries installed, from `requirements.txt`.

-4. Run `streamlit run main.py` using a Python interpreter.
+4. Run `streamlit run main.py` using a Python interpreter locally or follow the link: *https://medicaldiagnosisusingknowledge.streamlit.app/*.

 5. Use the web interface to select symptoms and click the "Diagnose" button to receive a list of possible diseases.